Autodesk/synthesis/tutorials/MatchMode.md

 If using a downloaded .json, click Upload File, and select your saved config.

-## Video Walkthrough

-Watch the video below to walk through starting a simulated match.

 ## Need More Help?

 If you need help with anything regarding Synthesis or it's related features please reach out through our